 Residents can continue to use their physicians and dentists or they can choose new ones.
 The staff can assist in arranging appointments or finding appropriate medical and dental care services.

-Although assisted living facilities help their residents with ADLs, this is not at any time or whenever the resident wants.
+Although assisted living facilities help their residents with ADLs, this is not at any time when the resident wants or needs.

 A schedule is created based on the resident’s needs and staff availability.